timbeaudet/knowledge_base/faq/what_am_i_doing.md

 - Iterate on previous games to grow over time

 Any ideas on how to reduce the concerns about quality and over-scoping?

+## Worried about the Racing Simulator

+The racing simulator is a huge project and going at it without more experience releasing projects in the first place seems like an unwise decision.
+Still it is the star project in the indie adventure and so it must not be sidelined forever.

+To ensure this remains in focus:

+- At least 10 hours of focus/effort every month
+	- planning, design, art, etc.
+	- tools, engine dev, physics, etc.
+	- skill building, learning, etc.
+- Can do this in a weekend / few mornings a month.
+- Can be placed end of month A and start of month B to reduce context change.